 The court may decide to grant a judgment to the creditor.
 A judgment is a declaration by a court that the creditor has the legal right to demand a wage garnishment, a levy on the debtor's bank accounts, and a lien on the debtor's property.
 A creditor that is granted a judgment is called a "judgment-creditor."
 Which of these tools the creditor will use depends on the circumstances.
 We discuss each of these remedies below.

-Generally speaking, 401k or other retirement funds are exempt from garnishment.
+Generally, 401k or other retirement funds are exempt from garnishment.
 It is advisable to have those funds specifically deposited into a separate bank account to ensure financial accounting if you are concerned with a garnishment on those payments.
-However, there appears to be no provision for life insurance.

 A levy means that the creditor has the right to take whatever money in a debtor's account and apply the funds to the balance of the judgment.
 Again, the procedure for levying bank accounts, as well as what amount, if any, a debtor can claim as exempt from the levy, is governed by state law.
 Many states exempt certain amounts and certain types of funds from bank levies, so a debtor should review his or her state's laws to find if a bank account can be levied.
 In some states levy is called attachment or account garnishment.
 The names may vary but the concept is the same.

 In Alabama, administrative levy is allowed under for recovery of taxes and unpaid child support.
 In Alabama, levy of bank accounts is called garnishment.
 AlabamaLegalHelp.org offers online court forms a consumer can complete to request to stop a garnishment of a bank account.

 If you reside in another state, see the Bills.com Account Levy resource to learn more about the general rules for this remedy.